ferpetrelli/scoped-controller/README.md

-# ScopedController
+# Scoped Controller

-ScopedController is a Laravel package that will allows you to execute scopes over an Eloquent model depending on the parameters you are receiving on the URL.
+Scoped Controller is a Laravel package that will allow you to cleanup your controllers by executing scopes dynamically over a collection, depending on which URL parameters are present.

 Inspired on the Ruby on Rails gem [Has Scope](https://github.com/plataformatec/has_scope).